 Craving risotto for your date night but still need to find time to get dressed and fix your hair?
 Then consider making this recipe, which is baked so you won’t be forced to stand next to the stove stirring every few minutes.
 Get the Baked Risotto with Broccoli Pesto and Scallops recipe.

-This hearty winter twist on the classic risotto has mascarpone cheese mixed into it for a creamy and decadent finish.
+This hearty winter twist on the classic risotto is flavored (and colored) with golden saffron.
 Also, the butternut squash is cooked right into the rice so you don’t have to worry about roasting it for an hour beforehand!
-Get the Butternut Squash Risotto recipe.
+Get our Butternut Squash Saffron Risotto recipe.

 Shelly Westerhausen is the founder of Vegetarian ‘Ventures, a food blog that focuses on planet-based recipes and healthy eating habits.
 In her free time, you can find her rocking a wolf T-shirt, sipping on hibiscus tea, and working on her magazine, Driftless.